Mont Blanc (dessert): Sweet puréed chestnuts

-A manuscript from around 1460–1480 Libro de arte coquinaria, a cookbook authored by Martino da Como, has a recipe for chestnut pie (later called torta di castagne).
+Libro de arte coquinaria, a cookbook from c.
+1460-1480 authored by Martino da Como, has a recipe for chestnut pie (later called torta di castagne).
 It is a pastry filled with a blend of chestnut puree, cheeses, fats, eggs, with optional spices and sugar.
-An early printed cookbook De honesta voluptate et valetudine by Bartolomeo Platina, published around 1475, contains the same recipe under the title torta ex castaneís.
+De honesta voluptate et valetudine a cookbook published by Bartolomeo Platina c.
+1475, contains the same recipe under the title torta ex castaneís.
 A similar recipe appears in Bartolomeo Scappi's cookbook Opera dell'arte del cucinare in 1570, as torta di castagne.
 Sugar is a standard ingredient in this version.
 Another similar recipe is titled "chesnut pudding" [sic] in the 1747 English cookbook The Art of Cookery Made Plain and Easy.

 Opera dell'arte del cucinare (1570) also contains another dish of chestnuts: minestra di farina di castagne, translated as "thick soup" of chestnut flour, but stiff enough to be sliced and fried.
 This dish too can be seasoned either savory or sweet.

 Some consider the recipes from 1475 and 1570 are Mont-Blanc, but these are not served with whipped cream, and the pie differs from typical Mont-Blanc that it has more ingredients, is covered, and baked.

-It is stated that a baker in Chamonix, France, claimed that he invented Mont-Blanc in 1620, or that Mont-Blanc arrived in France from Italy in 1620, but no evidence are given for these.
+It is stated that a baker in Chamonix, France, said he invented Mont-Blanc in 1620, or that Mont-Blanc arrived in France from Italy in 1620, but no evidence is given for these.

 By the 18th century there was chestnut ice cream.
-An elaborate form of chestnut-based ice cream is the Nesselrode Pudding, which was in vogue in the 19th century.
+An elaborate form of chestnut-based ice cream is the Nesselrode pudding, which was in vogue in the 19th century.